Cosmella-v/Geodify/README.md

 > You should only do this if the layer you are adding is for a new mod that isn't yet in Geodify.

 > [!NOTE]
-> As of writing this, the relevant code is a modData list
+> As of writing this, the relevant code is the modData list
 > e.g: { "Mod Name", "Devs", "ID" },